 d) You should collect your entry cards from the control point inside the competitive marquee.
 Once you have staged your exhibit, place the entry card for that class FACE DOWN with your entry.
 If you are unsure what to do, please see one of the stewards who will be on duty.
 Entries in division 11 (Wine and beer) are staged in the wine marquee.

 e) All exhibits should be staged as attractively as possible with the exhibits in the best possible condition.
 Presentation is a key part of the competition and we encourage a high standard.

-f) Fruit, flowers and vegetables are judged in accordance with RHS advice (with the exception of division 4, Novices).
+F) Fruit, flowers and vegetables are judged in accordance with RHS rules (with the exception of division 4, Novices).
 The floral art classes will be judged to NAFAS standard.
-You will find it useful to make yourself familiar with the RHS booklet titled “The Horticultural Show Handbook” which is available from the RHS website and contains excellent advice.
+The Rose classes will be judged to The Rose Society UK judging standards.
+See www.therosesociety.org.uk for information.
+You will find it useful to make yourself familiar with the RHS booklet titled “The Horticultural Show Handbook” which is available from the RHS website and other on-line retailers and contains excellent advice.

 h) Prize money can be collected after 3pm on Saturday from the control point in the marquee.
 Cups and trophies will be presented in the competitive marquee at 4.30pm on Saturday.

 j) If you have any questions and queries at all, please speak to the particular division leader or the helpdesk shown on page 3 by phone or email.
 Have fun and enjoy yourself!
 We look forward to seeing you at the show!